The man who wants to revolutionise online government services

 “Civic tech” activist Daniel Gasteiger is a former investment banker who wants to digitise Swiss government.
 He describes himself as naïve, and this very naïveté may help him in his mission.

-"A journalist on a local radio station just asked me why we are choosing to work with the small canton of Schaffhausen", says Gasteiger.
+"A journalist on a local radio station just asked me why we are choosing to work with the small canton of Schaffhausen," says Gasteiger.
 "Quite simply: because they are innovative there."

 Gasteiger is very interested in innovators and “first movers”.
 He sees himself as one of them.
 His blockchain startup Procivis (https://procivis.ch/external link) recently announced that it is working with canton Schaffhausen to create a digital identity for citizens.